2000 Lithuanian parliamentary election: Background

 In 1996 Lithuanian parliamentary election the Homeland Union – Lithuanian Conservatives won 70 seats.
 They formed a coalition with second-place Lithuanian Christian Democratic Party.
-By 1998 Lithuania was hit Russian finansial crisis, which (along with the conflicts between ruling coalition, Prime Ministers Gediminas Vagnorius and Rolandas Paksas and President of Republic Valdas Adamkus) caused two replacements of government.
+By 1998 Lithuania was hit by the Russian financial crisis, which (along with the conflicts between ruling coalition, Prime Ministers Gediminas Vagnorius and Rolandas Paksas and President of Republic Valdas Adamkus) caused two replacements of government.

 Economic turmoil caused decline of support of main parties (the Homeland Union and the Democratic Labour Party of Lithuania).
 The other parties that benefited from aforementioned parties were the Liberal Union of Lithuania (especially after Paksas became its leader) and the New Union (Social Liberals).
 In municipal elections of 2000, these two parties combined won 30.67 per cent of the vote, while the Homeland Union and the Democratic Labour Party of Lithuania together won 17.74 per cent of the votes.

 As response to this situation, the Democratic Labour Party of Lithuania, the Social Democratic Party of Lithuania and the New Democracy Party formed electoral coalition in July 2000 with Algirdas Mykolas Brazauskas as its candidate to the Prime Minister.
 The Homeland Union formed alliance with the Political Prisoners and Deportees Union of Lithuania.